postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-methods.md

 ## The simple way: deriving the OverrideMethod abstract class

+1. Add Metalama to your project as described in <xref:installing>.

-1. Create a new class derived from the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class.
+2. Create a new class derived from the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class.
 This class will be a custom attribute, so it is a good idea to name it with the `Attribute` suffix.

-2. Implement the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod> method in plain C#.
+3. Implement the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod> method in plain C#.
 This method will serve as a <xref:templates?text=template> defining the way the aspect overrides the hand-written target method.
    - To insert code or expressions that depend on the target method of the aspect (such as the method name or the parameter type), use the <xref:Metalama.Framework.Aspects.meta> API.
    - Where the original implementation must be invoked, call the <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed> method.

-3. The aspect is a custom attribute.
+4. The aspect is a custom attribute.
 To transform a method using the aspect, just add the aspect custom attribute to the method.

 ### Example: an empty OverrideMethod aspect